konflux-ci/architecture/architecture/index.md

   tekton pipelines that test their application and registers them with the system by creating [IntegrationTestScenarios].
-- An [Environment] represents a destination that [application-service] and the [gitops-service] can deploy things to.
+- An [Environment] represents a destination that [application-service] and the [gitops-service] can deploy to.
 Multiple [Applications] in the same workspace can deploy to the same [Environment].
 An [Environment] may be long lived (like the `development` [Environment] provided by the system as part of the initialization of a user's workspace) or may be short-lived and ephemeral (like the temporary [Environments] created by the [integration-service] as a part of its